alexvance9/Meetup-clone/README.md

 link to live site: https://my-meetup-clone.onrender.com

 This is my first fullstack clone project completed at App Academy.

 Technologies used:
-    -Javascript and Node.js
+- Javascript and Node.js
-    -React and Redux frontend
+- React and Redux frontend
-    -Express and Sequelize/PostGreSQL backend
+- Express and Sequelize/PostGreSQL backend

 ### Features: